langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

 #### Limitations

 When using JSON Schema with `ChatLanguageModel`, there are some limitations:
-- It works only with supported OpenAI and Gemini models.
+- It works only with supported OpenAI, Google AI Gemini, and Ollama models.
-- It does not work in the [streaming mode](/tutorials/ai-services#streaming) yet.
+- It does not work in the [streaming mode](/tutorials/ai-services#streaming) for OpenAI yet.
+For Google AI Gemini and Ollama, JSON Schema can be specified via `responseSchema(...)` when creating/building the model.
 - `JsonReferenceSchema` and `JsonAnyOfSchema` are currently supported only by OpenAI.